swapnilkusumwal/First/README.md

-A basic website created using  and simple HTML, CSS, Bootstrap and Javascript.
+A basic website created using  and simple HTML, CSS, Bootstrap and JS.